BotNexusAI/claude-code-proxy-node/README.fork.md

 ## Configuration ⚙️

-You can customize the proxy's behavior using environment variables.
+You can customize the proxy's behavior using environment variables, managed via the `cli.py init` command or by editing the `.env` file directly.
+Use `python3 cli.py config` to view your current setup.

 | Variable | Description | Default |
 | :--- | :--- | :--- |